Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete deletes the file betty from the /tmp/my_first_directory/ directory.

 9-firstdirdeletion deletes the /my_first_directory/ from /tmp/

+10-back script that changes the working directory to the previous one.